Dashlane taps JD Sherman, ex-Hubspot COO, as new CEO, as co-founder Emmanuel Schalit steps aside – TechCrunch

 But even within that fragmented, competitive and (still at times) vulnerable market, Dashlane still has a lot of opportunities for growth.

 “The business is strong and growing,” Sherman said.
-“The craziness around Covid and remote networking have raised the profile of password management and security in general.
+“The craziness around COVID and remote networking have raised the profile of password management and security in general.
 It’s a more difficult environment, but there is a tailwind there.”